The Texas Essential Knowledge and Skills are the state standards for Texas public schools.

-State law/rules require all students enrolled in full-day pre-K, kindergarten or grades 1-5 in an elementary school setting to participate in moderate or vigorous physical activity for a minimum of 30 minutes daily or 135 minutes weekly in a TEKS-based PE class or a TEKS-based structured activity, including structured recess.
+State law/rules require all students enrolled in full-day pre-K, kindergarten or grades 1-5 in an elementary school setting to participate in moderate or vigorous physical activity for a minimum of 30 minutes daily or 135 minutes weekly in a TEKS-based PE class or structured activity, including recess.
 Students must participate in moderate or vigorous activity at least 30 minutes per day for at least four semesters during grades 6-8 (exemptions are allowed for students who participate in an extracurricular activity that includes vigorous exercise).
 Districts with block scheduling are permitted to require moderate or vigorous physical activity for at least 225 minutes during a two-week period.
-School districts and open-enrollment charter schools are required to conduct annual physical assessments for students in grade 3 or higher who are enrolled in a PE course.
+Districts and open-enrollment charters are required to conduct annual physical assessments for students in grade 3 or higher who are enrolled in a PE course.

 State Board of Education rules clarify that students must complete only one fine arts course during the entirety of grades 6-8.

 State law allows school districts to use a flexible year program to provide up to 4,200 fewer minutes of instruction than required by law to all students other than at-risk students, so that additional instruction can be provided to students who did not or are not likely to perform successfully on the state assessment or who otherwise would not be promoted to the next grade level.
 State law also allows school districts to provide an optional flexible school day program for students who have dropped out of school, are at risk of dropping out, or, as a result of attendance requirements, will be denied credit for one or more classes.